KQTx National Steering Committee

 He also dabbles in drag as Lil’ Dumpling, learning about self-expression, creativity, self-love, genderbending and more!
 My favorite kind of food is Korean, of course, but I really do love all kinds of food.
 My favorite soft drink is boba (with taro milk tea), evidenced by my nickname, “Boba Monster.”

-Pauline (they/them) is a genderqueer lesbian and 2nd generation Korean American living in Seattle, WA, where they have been for the past 14 years.
-Pauline is currently in their first year at the University of Washington pursuing a Master of Social Work and plans to go into community mental health and/or private practice for counseling upon graduating.
-Their current internship focuses on care and case management for Indian American seniors.
+Pauline (they/them) is a genderqueer lesbian and 2nd generation Korean American living in Seattle, WA, where they have been since 2007.
+Pauline is currently pursuing a Master of Social Work at the University of Washington, with internships at Indian-American Community Services and API Chaya, working on the Human Trafficking team.